bioip/vronto/README.md

 ![image](https://user-images.githubusercontent.com/36896710/53604222-7f0ab300-3b79-11e9-809e-2dd6243353e1.png)

 4) To load your own CSV file, first drag your file into the "Assets"-"data" folder in the Unity Editor.
 Then find the CSV gameobject in the Hierachy.
-Drag your CSV file to the variable "File" in the CSV script component.

 Your data should look like this: